Get All Access for $5/mo

 • Better customer outcomes: When you can connect your phone system to the rest of your business software, you can improve customer satisfaction.
 With integrations for every popular CRM and point-of-sale software provider, your phone system can become a valuable source of customer data that helps you provide a high level of personalized service.
 With the right integrations in place, you can answer each call armed with your caller's purchase history, survey response scores, notes from previous interactions, and social media profile information to help close deals with useful data.

 • Clear and reliable communication: Reliability was a legitimate concern when VoIP technology was in its infancy in the 1990s because internet speeds were too low to support it effectively.
 Since then, broadband speeds have skyrocketed, providing the bandwidth necessary to deliver high-definition voice and other communications data without interruption.
-While some providers offer service level agreements with a 100-percent uptime, they are probably attractive only to companies that stand to lose significant revenue or cause serious customer frustration if their phones are down for even a few minutes a year.
-For most companies, the industry standard uptime, which exceeds 99.999 percent, will more than suffice.
+While some providers offer service level agreements with a 100% uptime, they are probably attractive only to companies that stand to lose significant revenue or cause serious customer frustration if their phones are down for even a few minutes a year.
+For most companies, the industry standard uptime, which exceeds 99.999%, will more than suffice.

-• Unlimited service range: Setting up a VoIP business phone system means you can provide your in-office staff, hybrid teams and remote employees with the same service regardless of their location or hardware.
+• Unlimited service range: Setting up a VoIP business phone system means you can provide your in-office staff, hybrid teams, and remote employees with the same service regardless of their location or hardware.
 Most service providers include free mobile apps for Android and iOS with every plan, which allows you to treat any internet-connected device like a work phone.
 With most plans, you can flip calls between a desk phone or a computer to a mobile phone seamlessly, without the caller noticing.
 For businesses with remote staff or offices in multiple locations, cloud-based phone systems make a lot of sense.

 What are the types of business phone systems?

-key service utility (KSU) systems.
+There are three main technology options for a business phone system: VoIP, PBX and key service utility (KSU) systems.
 While some businesses still use older on-premises hardware, most are migrating to cloud-based technologies.
-In fact, more than a third of the business world has moved to VoIP for its telephone needs.
+More than a third of the business world has moved to VoIP for its telephone needs.

 VoIP